-Areas where pedestrians and golf cars interfere shall be avoided whenever possible by rerouting the golf car traffic or the pedestrian traffic to eliminate the interference.
-If elimination of the interference is not possible or is highly impractical, signs shall be erected warning pedestrians of the golf car traffic and golf car operators of the pedestrian traffic and to drive slowly and use extreme caution.
+Areas where pedestrians and golf cars could interact should be avoided by rerouting the golf car traffic or the pedestrian traffic.
+If avoidance of the interaction is not possible or is highly impractical, signs shall be erected warning pedestrians of the golf car traffic.
+Signs shall also be erected warning golf car operators of the pedestrian traffic and to drive slowly and with caution.